 It is not a perfect bill.
 It does not directly address all of NASA’s science programs, namely Earth Science and Heliophysics.
 Those provide the space-based measurements to help scientists understand the Earth’s systems and changing climate, to predict space weather events, which can have a devastating impact on our terrestrial infrastructure.

 Johnson said she believes that the “balanced space science portfolio” called for in section 501 of the bill entails maintaining an “adequately funded science program, which includes Astrophysics, Planetary Science, Earth Science, and Heliophysics.”
-She also said that she was disappointed with its authorization of $5.5 billion for NASA’s Science Mission Directorate in fiscal year 2017, noting it is below the level proposed by the Senate appropriations subcommittee responsible for NASA.
+She also said that she was disappointed with its authorization of $5.5 billion for NASA’s Science Mission Directorate in fiscal year 2017, noting it is below the level proposed by the House appropriations subcommittee responsible for NASA.
 The funding authorization, which pertains only to spending through Sept.
 30 this year, does not bind congressional appropriators, who are still working on fiscal year 2017 spending bills.